 It has all nine of the essential amino acids, so complete protein.
 It rocks fiber, so there’s a win.
 It’s also a rich source of B vitamins, including B12, and when it comes to antioxidants, tons onboard.
 Think glutathione, selenium, selenomethionine, just to name a few.

 And its flavor is top-notch.
-It adds a rich cheesy taste to varieties of foods like popcorn, salads, pastas, pizza, homemade soups, and more.
+It adds a rich cheesy taste to varieties of foods like popcorn, salads, pastas, pizza, and homemade breads.
+It’s also widely available at health food stores, online retail outlets, and on Amazon here.

 What Is Nutritional Yeast?